On most Thursdays from 12:00 PM to 5:30 PM, The WRENCH is open and ready to assist you in fixing your bicycle.

 –open shop picture —

-Our Public Open Shop is first come first serve.
+Repair services are first come first serve.
 As you enter you’ll be met by our Greeter for the day.
-We’ll take down some basic information and when we’re ready for you we’ll pair you up with a mechanic to perform the repairs.
+We’ll take down some basic information and when we’re ready for you we’ll pair you up with a mechanic to assist you with the repairs.

 –picture of the bottom of the stairs at the door–

-The shop is equipped with 8 stations for 8 pairs of people to work on a bike.
+The shop is equipped with 8 stations for 8 bicycles to be worked on.
 Each stand is adjustable making all repairs convenient for your back.

 –pic of repair stand and tools–